 The entire expenditure will be capital.
 There is no longer any relief for ‘notional repairs’, which is the notional cost of the repairs that would otherwise have had to be carried out.

 An example is a double-glazing.
-In the past, we have the view that replacing single-glazed windows with double-glazed windows is improvement therefore, capital expenditure.
+In the past, we have the view that replacing single-glazed windows with double-glazed windows is an improvement, therefore, capital expenditure.
 But times have changed.
 Building standards have improved, and the types of replacement windows available from retailers have changed.
-We now accept that replacing single-glazed windows by double-glazed equivalents counts as allowable expenditure on repairs.
+We now accept that replacing single-glazed windows with double-glazed equivalents counts as allowable expenditure on repairs.

 Generally, if the replacement of a part of the ‘entirety’ is like-for-like or the nearest modern equivalent.
 We accept the expenditure is allowable revenue expenditure.